-As described in the Executive Summary section of this CD&A, the Company now grants stock option awards three days after the Company issues its financial results for the prior fiscal year to more closely align the stock option exercise price with the market's response to the Company's prior year financial performance.
+As described in the Executive Summary section of this CD&A, the Company grants stock option awards three days after the Company issues its financial results for the prior fiscal year.
 Stock options are granted at the closing price on the day of the grant and accordingly, will have value only if the market price of the Company's common stock increases after the grant date.
 Stock option grants vest and become exercisable over three years - one-third on each of the first three anniversaries following grant - and are exercisable for ten years from the grant date, subject to earlier expiration in the event of termination of employment or retirement.
 Under the terms of the Company's Equity Incentive Plan, RSUs/ PRSUs and unvested stock options are forfeited if the executive voluntarily leaves prior to exercise, full vesting of RSUs/PRSUs or a qualified retirement.

 The Committee believes that the use of RSUs and PRSUs as part of the Company's equity compensation program is consistent with current market practices, provides a greater opportunity for executives to build share ownership in the Company, provides an incentive for executives to remain with the Company and provides an equity vehicle that allows DENTSPLY to attract, motivate and retain the employee talent considered critical for achieving the Company's goals.
-Currently, RSUs vest after three (3) years, and the accomplishment of certain objectives for certain executive officers, including the CEO, and PRSUs vest after three (3) years, provided that a one (1) year performance objective is met.
+Currently, RSUs vest after three (3) years (and, for certain executive officers including the CEO, on the accomplishment of certain performance requirements), and PRSUs vest after three (3) years, provided that a one (1) year performance objective is met.
 With respect to the PRSUs awarded to the NEOs, the Committee established a performance requirement based on one year adjusted earnings per share growth.
 For Messrs.
-Wise, Clark and Jellison, in addition to time based vesting, the RSUs included a performance requirement regarding the aggregate net income of the Company over the three year vesting period.
+Wise and Clark, in addition to time based vesting, the RSUs included a performance requirement regarding the aggregate net income of the Company over the three year vesting period.

-Guidelines for the size and type of awards are developed based upon, among other factors, the Committee's review of the Peer Group data, input from Cook, shares available for grant under the Equity Incentive Plan, the executive's position in the Company, his or her contributions to the Company's objectives, and total compensation, as compared to the Peer Groups.
-Equity awards comprise a larger portion of the senior executives' compensation to more closely align the compensation and interests of the senior executives with that of shareowners.
+Guidelines for the size and type of awards are developed based upon, among other factors, the Committee's review of the Peer Group data, input from Cook, shares available for grant under the Equity Incentive Plan, the executive's position in the Company, his or her contributions to the Company's objectives, and total direct compensation, as compared to the Peer Groups.
+Equity awards comprise a larger portion of the senior executives' compensation to more closely align the compensation and interests of the senior executives with that of stockholders.
 The Committee also takes into consideration the Company's performance against its business and financial objectives and its strategic plan, and individual performance, as well as the allocation of overall share usage under the Company's equity incentive plan.